kemapak/blog/standards/html.md

 > Do not create an empty HTML file if it is not needed

 ### HTML-02 - HTML File Naming Convention
-File names should clearly describe what the file is and where it is used.
+File names should clearly describe what they represent and where they are used.
 - All lowercase
 - Words separated by hyphens (-)
 - No abbreviations unless formally agreed upon